crcresearch/ndcmsT3/docs/resources/ndcms.md

 > If you didn't do this the first time you logged in or created your Condor directory, this *is* fixable.
 See `here <if-you-forgot>`

 ------------------------------------------------------------------------

+## Add your CMS proxy DN and Notre Dame username (your username on glados.crc.nd.edu)

 ### Add your proxy DN and Notre Dame username (your username on glados.crc.nd.edu)